nvanheuverzwijn/monolog-logdna/README.md

 You should see the log 'mylog' with debug level in the logdna account for which the ingestion key is bound to.

+## License

+This project is licensed under LGPL3.0.
+See `LICENSE` file for details.

 ## Test

 To test the project, simply call `make` or `make test`.
 Everything runs in docker container.